diogoalexandreramalho/mammogram_mass_classification/README.md

 This work was inspired from the Udemy course Machine Learning in Python by Sundog, but was individually done by Diogo Ramalho.

 # IMPORTANT
 The notebook is not finished yet.
-I am improving the "Apply ML methods" and the conclusions are missing.
+The NN part is not concluded yet and the results have to be added to the conclusions.